visionify/visionai/docs/scenarios/exclusion-zones.md

         Starting scenario: exclusion-detection..

         ```
-    - You should be able to see the events generated on your console window with the detections of unauthorized event within the camera field of view.
+    - You should be able to see the events generated on your console window with the detections of unauthorized access or forceful entry within the camera field of view.

 === "With RTSP Camera - Pipelines"
      [TODO]